swift-on-server/site/src/contents/posts/2024/02/08-using-swiftnio-channels/contents.md

 ## Conclusion

-In this tutorial, we've covered the concept of Channels and Pipelines.
-We've also covered how to create a simple TCP server using SwiftNIO.
+In this tutorial, you've learned the concept of Channels and Pipelines.
+You've also created a simple TCP server using SwiftNIO.
 All with structured concurrency!

 <!-- TODO: Reference next tutorial -->
 In the next tutorial, we'll cover how to suppport a protocol (HTTP/1) by using Channel Handlers, by building an HTTP client.